Yale University Press

 Yale University Press is the university press of Yale University.
-It was founded in 1908 by George Parmly Day, and became an official department of Yale University in 1961, but it remains financially and operationally autonomous.
+It was founded in 1908 by George Parmly Day and Clarence Day, grandsons of Benjamin Day, and became a department of Yale University in 1961, but it remains financially and operationally autonomous.

 As of 2020, Yale University Press publishes approximately 300 new hardcover and 150 new paperback books annually and has a backlist of about 5,000 books in print.
 Its books have won five National Book Awards, two National Book Critics Circle Awards and eight Pulitzer Prizes.

 The press maintains offices in New Haven, Connecticut and London, England.
 Yale is the only American university press with a full-scale publishing operation in Europe.
 It was a co-founder of the distributor TriLiteral LLC with MIT Press and Harvard University Press.
 TriLiteral was sold to LSC Communications in 2018.

 Series and publishing programs

 Yale Series of Younger Poets

 Since its inception in 1919, the Yale Series of Younger Poets Competition has published the first collection of poetry by new poets.
-The first winner was Howard Buck; the 2011 winner was Katherine Larson.
+The first winner was Howard Buck.